entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Hampe, O. (1994).
 Neue Erkenntnisse zur permokarbonischen Xenacanthiden-Fauna (Chondrichthyes: Elasmobranchii) und deren Verbreitung im südwestdeutschen Saar-Nahe-Becken.
 Neues Jahrbuch für Geologie und Paläontologie, Abhandlungen, 192(1), 53–87.

+Hancock, A. and Howse, R. (1870a).
+On Dorypterus Hoffmanni, Germar, from the Marl-slate of Midderidge, Durham.
+Quarterly Journal of the Geological Society of London, 26, 556-564.

+Hancock, A. and Howse, R. (1870b).
+On a new Labyrinthodont Amphibian from the Magnesian Limestone of Midderidge, Durham [and] On Protorosaurus Speneri, Von Meyer, and a new species, Proterosaurus Huxleyi, from the Marl-slate of Midderidge, Durham.
+Quarterly Journal of the Geological Society of London, 26, 565-572.

+Haubold, H., & Schaumberg, G. (1985).
+Die Fossilien des Kupferschiefers.
+Neue Brehm-Bücherei, Ziemsen, Lutherstadt-Wittenberg.

+Heaton, M. J. (1979).
+Cranial Anatomy of Primitive Captorhinid Reptiles from the Late Pennsylvanian and Early Permian, Oklahoma and Texas.
+Oklahoma Geological Survey, Bulletin 127, 1–84.

 Heckert, A. B., Lucas, S. G., Furfey, R. T., & MacDonald, J. P. (2010).
 Vertebrate paleontology of the Robledo Mountains Member of the Hueco Formation, Doña Ana Mountains, New Mexico.
 In S. G. Lucas, K. Zeigler & J. A. Spielmann (Eds.), The Permian of central New Mexico (New Mexico Museum of Natural History and Science Bulletin 49, pp. 169–180).

+Henderson, C. M. (2018).
+Global standard for the Asselian Stage (Lower Permian).
+Episodes, 41(1), 41–52. https://doi.org/10.18814/epiiugs/2018/010016

 Henderson, C.M., Davydov, V.I., and Wardlaw, B.R., 2012.
 The Permian Period.
 In: Gradstein, F.M., Ogg, J.G., Schmitz, M.D., and Ogg, G.M.
 (Eds.), The Geologic Time Scale 2012.
 Elsevier, Amsterdam.

+Henrici, A. C., Martens, T., Berman, D. S., & Sumida, S. S. (2011).
+An ostodolepid 'microsaur' (Lepospondyli) from the Lower Permian Tambach Formation of central Germany.
+Journal of Vertebrate Paleontology, 31(5), 997–1004. https://doi.org/10.1080/02724634.2011.596601

+Hentz, T. F. (1988).
+Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas: Bowie (new) and Wichita (revised) Groups.
+The University of Texas at Austin, Bureau of Economic Geology, Report of Investigations No. 170, 55 p.

+Hentz, T. F. (1988).
+Lithostratigraphy and Paleoenvironments of Upper Paleozoic Continental Red Beds, North-Central Texas: Bowie (New) and Wichita (Revised) Groups.
+The University of Texas at Austin, Bureau of Economic Geology, Report of Investigations No. 170.

 Hentz, T.F., 1988.
 Lithostratigraphy and paleoenvironments of Upper Paleozoic continental red beds, North-central Texas: Bowie (new) and Wichita (revised) Groups.
 The University of Texas at Austin, Bureau of Economic Geology, Report of Investigations 170:1-55. https://doi.org/10.23867/RI0170D

 Hentz, T.F., 1988.
-Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas; Bowie (new) and Wichita (revised) Groups: University of Texas-Austin, Bureau of Economic Geology Report of Investigations, no. 170, 55 p. doi: 10.23867/RI0170D
+Lithostratigraphy and paleoenvironments of upper Paleozoic continental red beds, north-central Texas; Bowie (new) and Wichita (revised) Groups: University of Texas-Austin, Bureau of Economic Geology Report of Investigations, no. 170, 55 p. https://doi.org/10.23867/RI0170D

 Hentz, T.F., and Brown, L.F.
 Jr., 1987.
 Wichita Falls-Lawton sheet.
 Geologic Atlas of Texas.
 Austin: The University of Texas and Bureau of Economic Geology.

 Hentz, T.F., and Brown, L.F., Jr., 1987.
 Wichita Falls-Lawton sheet, in Barnes, V.E. (project director), Geologic atlas of Texas: University of Texas-Austin, Bureau of Economic Geology.

 Hermann, E., Hochuli, P. A., Méhay, S., Bucher, H., Brühwiler, T., Ware, D., et al. (2011).
 Organic matter and palaeoenvironmental signals during the Early Triassic biotic recovery: the Salt Range and Surghar Range records.
 Sediment.
 Geol.
-234, 19–41. doi:10.1016/j.sedgeo.2010.11.003
+234, 19–41. https://doi.org/10.1016/j.sedgeo.2010.11.003

 Herzog, A. (2003).
 Eine Neubeschreibung der Gattung Eoeugnathus Brough, 1939 (Actinopterygii; Halecomorphi) aus der alpinen Mitteltrias Graubündens (Schweiz).
 Paläontol.
-Z. 77, 223–240. doi:10.1007/BF03004570
+Z. 77, 223–240. https://doi.org/10.1007/BF03004570

 Herzog, A., and Bürgin, T. (2005).
 A new species of the genus Besania Brough 1939 from the Middle Triassic of Canton Grisons (Switzerland) with a discussion of the phylogenetic status of the taxon.
 Eclogae Geol.
 Helv.
-98, 113–122. doi:10.
-1007/s00015-005-1153-x
+98, 113–122. https://doi.org/10 1007/s00015-005-1153-x

+Heyler, D. (1957).
+Contribution à l'étude des amphibiens carboniféro-permiens de France.
+Annales de Paléontologie, 43, 213–272.

+Heyler, D. (1969).
+Vertebrata.
+In Rapport sur la carte géologique de la France, Mémoire 52, Bassin d'Autun.
+BRGM.

 Heyler, D. (1969).
 Vertébrés de l’Autunien de France.
 Cahiers de Paléontologie, CNRS Éd., Paris (255 pp).